Tom Thacker (musician): Gob (1993–present)

-Sum 41 (2006–present)
+Sum 41 (2007–2025)

-In late 2006, Thacker joined Sum 41 as touring guitarist, replacing former guitarist Dave Baksh.
+In early 2007, Thacker joined Sum 41 as touring guitarist, replacing former guitarist Dave Baksh.
 He also plays keyboards for Sum 41, and provides backing vocals.
 On June 26, 2009, in a special chat taking place on the website AbsolutePunk.net, Sum 41 frontman Deryck Whibley made it clear that Thacker was now an official member of the band and not just a touring member.
-On July 20, 2009, Steve Jocz of Sum 41 stated on the band's official website that the band finished all their tour dates for 2009 and confirmed that Thacker will be appearing on the upcoming Sum 41 album.
+On July 20, 2009, Steve Jocz, then drummer of Sum 41, stated on the band's official website that the band finished all their tour dates for 2009 and confirmed that Thacker would be appearing on the upcoming Sum 41 album.
+Thacker has since been featured on subsequent Sum 41 albums.
+He co-wrote the title track and first single on the 2011 album Screaming Bloody Murder.
+That year, Sum 41 received a Grammy Award nomination in the Best Hard Rock/Metal Performance category for the song "Blood in My Eyes".
+Thacker went by the name T'Aint (who replaced Steve Jocz's alter-ego Pain) in Sum 41's alter-ego heavy metal band Pain For Pleasure, where the members of Sum 41 would parody a 1980s metal band.

-Even after Dave Baksh rejoined Sum 41 in 2015, Thacker has remained with the group ever since, which expanded them into a five-piece.
+Even after Dave Baksh rejoined Sum 41 in 2015, Thacker has remained with the group, expanding Sum 41 to a five-piece.
+They have since released 13 Voices (2016), Order in Decline (2019), and their final album Heaven :x: Hell (2024).

-Other musical projects
+Other musical projects and music production

 Under the name Tommy, Tom Thacker played drums in the Canadian pop punk The McRackins for their 1995 album What Came First?.
 He returned again to play on their 1999 release Comicbooks and Bubblegum.

-On September 2, 2011, in an interview with Todd Morse of The Operation M.D., he said that the band plans to go on their first ever European tour in December, with possibly Tom Thacker playing lead guitar.
-Matt Brann is rumored to join the touring line-up on drums.
-In an interview with Thacker, he has confirmed that he was the one to suggest Cone and Todd to tour with the Operation M.D. in the winter, after Sum 41 cancelled all their tour dates for the rest of 2011.

-In 2013 Thacker played 2 shows with The Offspring filling in for touring guitarist Todd Morse.
-In July and August 2017 he toured with The Offspring again filling in for Morse who was filling in for lead guitarist Noodles.
+In 2013, Thacker toured with the Offspring filling in for guitarist Todd Morse.
+In July and August 2017 he toured with the Offspring again filling in for Morse who was filling in for lead guitarist Noodles.

+Thacker has produced several critically well-regarded albums including By a Thread's self-titled third album and Boids' Quel Drag.